kkkkito/statemap/README.md

 3. Place the downloaded files in the `data/` directory.

-4. Run the main.ipynb
+4. Run `main.ipynb`.

 ## License

 This code is released under the MIT License.
-See the `LICENSE` file for details.